Overcoming fear and anxiety when skiing

 Often skiers will say "I am leaning forwards" only to see a video of themselves doing the exact opposite.

-- Carv's drills have been specifically designed to re-engineer the learning process around instant feedback.
+- Carv's Training Modes have been specifically designed to re-engineer the learning process around instant feedback.

 In summary, we learn to balance better by challenging our fears, both off-season and on-season.
 Off-season, we can build a less anxious platform on which to construct our on-snow movements.
 During ski season, CARV feedback gently coaxes our emotional brain to take manageable risks which are essential to improve our skiing.